matejstastny/starlight/README.md

 - This modpack uses mods and resource packs from [Modrinth](https://modrinth.com/), a community-driven platform for Minecraft modding.
 - This modpack uses resource packs from the [Vanilla Tweaks](https://vanillatweaks.net/) portal.
-- The [Offline Skins](https://www.curseforge.com/minecraft/mc-mods/offlineskins-fabric) mod was used from [Curseforge](https://www.curseforge.com/minecraft).
 - The Starlight logo was created using [Blockbench](https://www.blockbench.net/) with a Minecraft text plugin.
 There is a video explaining how to do this [here](https://www.youtube.com/watch?v=iGaufrACVj4).

 All mods are managed via [Packwiz](https://packwiz.infra.link/).